Dental Charities: Pro Bono Oral Care for Adults & Children

 Dentistry from the Heart is a nonprofit organization working to supply parts of the world with free oral care services.
 They partner with providers that offer special events at their offices for adults only.

-The Dentistry From The Heart website included an FAQ section in the past outlining their services.
+The Dentistry From The Heart website used to include an FAQ section outlining their services.
 Now, you must follow them on Facebook or YouTube for more information.

 Charitable Smiles

-Charitable Smiles is a Nonprofit 501(c)(3) organization helping people who can’t afford oral care get the needed treatment.
+Charitable Smiles is a Non-profit 501(c)(3) organization that helps people who can’t afford oral care get the needed treatment.
 They assist in pairing adult patients with participating dentists who volunteer their chair time.

 Dental healthcare providers nominate patients for assistance with these extra costs.
 Therefore, speak with your dentist and ask for a nomination.